 - Congenital lymphatic dysplasia syndrome

-Lymphatic Developmental Anomalies
+Lymphatic Developmental Anomalies associated with Chylothorax

 Lymphangiomas are focal proliferations of lymphatic capillaries.
 They may be present at birth as sponge-like or cystic.
 They grow slowly and rarely resolve spontaneously.
 There are several forms of lymphangiomas.
 The cavernous form consists of micro-cystic vessels.
 The macro-cystic form is known as cystic hygroma, mostly (75%) occurring in the head and neck region.
 Cystic hygroma may impinge on the airways and may resolve prenatally (neonatal treatment is excision and the use of a sclerosing agent).
 Neonatal treatment of cavernous lymphangioma is accomplished with laser therapy.
 Lymphangiomas in the mediastinal and pericardial areas may cause pericardial and pleural effusions.